vishwa-labs/fastapi-utils/README.md

-# 🧰 FastAPI utils by xpuls-labs
+# 🧰 FastAPI utils by vishwa-labs
 This is a thin wrapper around FastAPI to centralize telemetry, logs, config management and other items

 This also maintains the reusable utilities and hooks that can be shared across projects